-Thuan T. Nguyen, Aircraft Information Systems, AIR-622, Technical Innovation Policy Branch, Policy and Innovation Division, Aircraft Certification Service, Federal Aviation Administration, 2200 South 216th Street, Des Moines, Washington 98198; telephone; 206-231-3365; email Thuan.T.Nguyen@faa.gov.
+Thuan T. Nguyen, Avionics Software & Components Unit, AIR-626D, Technical Innovation Policy Branch, Policy and Innovation Division, Aircraft Certification Service, Federal Aviation Administration, 2200 South 216th Street, Des Moines, Washington 98198; telephone and fax 206-231-3365; email Thuan.T.Nguyen@faa.gov.

-supplementary information: The substance of these special conditions has been published in the Federal Register for public comment in several prior instances with no substantive comments received.
+SUPPLEMENTARY INFORMATION: The substance of these special conditions has been published in the Federal Register for public comment in several prior instances with no substantive comments received.
 Therefore, the FAA finds, pursuant to 14 CFR 11.38(b), that new comments are unlikely, and notice and comment prior to this publication are unnecessary.